Daniel-Walbolt/custom-inspections/README.md

 This project is a continous learning project, and I think it is turning out fantastic despite not being 'up to standard.'
 This app is still a work-in-progress, but has a lot of core-functionality completed.
 Let's go over it!

-The start of every inspection is the scheduling process, and this app handles it seamlessly.
+The start of every inspection is the scheduling process, and this app handles it efficiently.

 ![Schedules](https://user-images.githubusercontent.com/61804729/194942411-53a84155-293f-47eb-8e5c-6c0f6f2d4c57.gif)